City of Goddard challenges proposed $491M STAR Bond project in Park City

 City leaders are considering giving the go-ahead to the project.

-If approved by the State of Kansas department of commerce, bonds would be issued to the project to promote tourism and boost economic development.
+If approved by the Kansas Department of Commerce, bonds would be issued to the project to promote tourism and boost economic development.
 The monies would be paid back to the state on sales taxes raised in the STAR Bond boundary.

 One attorney representing the City of Goddard showed up at the Park City public forum Tuesday in protest of the project.